10-menachi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 contains a function that prints a string followed by a new line

-4-print_rev.c
+### 4-print_rev.c
 contains a function that prints a string in reverse

+### 5-rev_string.c
+contains a function that reverses a string

+### 6-puts2.c
+contains a function that prints a string